seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 Coverage that must be checked every time:

 - macro prints and central-bank dates;
-- **the international institutional calendar** — G7 and G20 ministerials, sherpa
-  meetings and leaders' summits, IMF and World Bank meetings, BIS, FSB and IOSCO publications.
-An innovation, digital-economy or finance-ministers track sets the risk tone for AI-adjacent and regulated-asset names days before any price moves, and it is published on official calendars nobody in retail reads;
+- **the international institutional calendar, read at a NAMED host.** G7 and G20 ministerials, sherpa meetings and leaders' summits, IMF and World Bank meetings, BIS, FSB and IOSCO publications. **The finance-track calendar of a G7 or G20 presidency is published by the PRESIDING country's finance ministry, not by the group** — for the 2026 US presidency that is `home.treasury.gov`, whose press releases carry both the schedule and the agenda.
+A ministerial whose stated agenda names digital assets is a crypto catalyst on its own, and its communiqué lands at the close of the meeting;
 - **major equity earnings that set the risk tone (NVIDIA is the standing example and must never be missed)**;
 - regulatory votes, filings, comment-period deadlines and court dates;